- Services & Benefits

 Dreamers // Doers

-After graduation, Gesche spent five years in the finance industry working at a healthcare-focused hedge fund in New York.
+After graduating with a double major in Global Business and Operations Management, plus a minor in China Studies, Gesche spent five years in the finance industry working at a healthcare-focused hedge fund in New York.
 Although she enjoyed finance, she decided to try starting her own company, as she felt much more alive when exploring the world of startups and entrepreneurship.
 She especially loved taking a risk for things she truly believed in and working alongside other highly passionate individuals.

 Her road has been paved with challenges, but Gesche has come up with ways to stay motivated.
 “By definition, when you do something no one else has done before, there will be doubt!
 And the most difficult doubt to navigate will always be your own doubt...powering through those early days before you have enough validation of your business idea is crucial.
 It's important to celebrate wins, no matter how small they are and to keep people around who can relate to your journey.”